Antauri/spark-groovy-support/README.md

-# Support for Groovy in a distributed Spark cluster
+# Support for Groovy scripts in a distributed Spark cluster
-The SPARK-2171 fix for the (Groovy + Spark) combo in a distributed Spark cluster (see SPARK-15582).
+The SPARK-2171 fix for the (Groovy + Spark) combo in a distributed Spark cluster (see SPARK-15582 discussion).

 # History
 Researching a way to provide Groovy scripting support to fellow colleagues, we've stumbled upon SPARK-2171 which arguest that there's nothing to do regarding Groovy and Spark, as it's directly compatible to the Spark M/R execution model (through closures that just serialize themselves).
 The original SPARK-2171 test was done in a local[] VM, which means that the code defined in the closures already existed in the JVM.